anon-blue/anon.blue/README.txt

                      coucou pas de singe     et maintenant là !usan=)       no p leeeeaaaaaaaase,       goodbye world
                Eat a monkey and see the balloun....
-Yes, a singe in a strange wa y of life                            ùo  i dont like this song.    oh i like to dance wityou
+Yes, a singe in a strange wa y of life        Why r the future u is so  dont like this song.    oh i like to dance wityou
                      Yes, I love this song too     Yes, you just had a dance wit h me.
 You see,    ories rise-reise trip down under this blue bridge...